maxstalzer/maxstalzer.github.io/Sahel Analysis.markdown

 </body>
 </html>

 * **Normalised by attack types:** We see the most common attack type for the six largest groups was armed assault, for the next three largest (AQIM, Ansar al-Dine (Mali) and MUJAO) it is bombings and for the remaining again armed assault.
-The group which had largest share of armed assault were the Tuareg Guerillas with almost 88% of their attacks being in this category.
+The group which had largest share of armed assault were the Tuareg Guerillas with 88% of their attacks being in this category.

 * **Normalised by target types:** Over half of JNIM attacks were on Military which is significantly more than the other groups.
 Boko Haram on the contrary has over half of its attacks on Private Citizens & Property, while Ansar al-Dine (Mali) least frequently targeted this category.
 Notable also is Ansar al-Islam (Burkina Faso) targetting Police significantly more than any group.